 This could be someone living near you, or it could be reading about godly men and women from the past.

-It is good to hear of the failures, the heartaches, etc, along with the good times.
+It is good to hear of the failures, and the heartaches along with the good times.

 Let us watch out that no one causes us to wander, from Jesus and His pure teachings.